Glossary of Finance Terms

 The contribution margin is the resulting difference between a company’s total revenue and its variable costs.

-CRMS is software that helps businesses track, manage, and improve their interactions with customers.
+Customer Relationship Management is software that helps businesses track, manage, and improve their interactions with customers throughout the customer lifecycle.

 Document Management